 2) Can I call my office a "medical clinic"?

 Legally, any healthcare corporation run by at least 50% naturopathic doctors must designate itself as a naturopathic corporation in all legal paperwork (filing status documents, business license, taxes, etc).
 If a naturopathic doctor owns 49% or less of a clinic, the clinic does not need to be designated a naturopathic corporation in legal documentation.
 Section 3674 of the CA Business and Professions Code reads: "The name of a naturopathic corporation and any name or names under which it may render professional services, shall contain the words "naturopathic" or "naturopathic doctor" and, as appropriate, wording or abbreviations denoting its status as a corporation."
-More information can be found on the NMC's Laws on Naturopathic Corporations.
+More information can be found here in the California Business & Professions Code.

 However, your clinic’s "doing business as" (DBA) title is more flexible and can be referred to as a "medical clinic."